bluetoother/ble-shepherd/README.md

 ##Overview
 **ble-shepherd** is a BLE network controller running on node.js.
 It is an extension of BLE *central* device that aims to help you in building a BLE machine network with less effort.

-**ble-shepherd** has all the features you need in controlling your BLE network, monitoring and operating the BLE *pheripheral* devices.
-Many essentials of network management has been done by this controller, e.g., auto scanning for *pheripheral* devices, storing connected devices records to and reloading them from the built-in database, configuring connection parameters, and notifying online/offline status of devices with auto reconnection.
+**ble-shepherd** has all the features you need in controlling your BLE network, monitoring and operating BLE *pheripheral* devices.
+This controller has done many network managing things for you, i.e., auto scanning for *pheripheral* devices, storing(/reloading) connected devices records to(/from) the built-in database, configuring connection parameters, and notifying online/offline status of devices with auto reconnection.

-With **ble-shepherd**, you can get rid of such networking things and focus on your application logics.
 It is easy to set and receive notifications from remote *peripherals*.
-Furthermore, reading resources from and writing values to *periphrals* is also a simple task, here is an example:
+Furthermore, reading resources from and writing values to *periphrals* is also simple, here is an example:

 ``` js
 peripheral.read('0x1800', '0x2a00', functional (err, value) {